burzumishi/E-Builder/README.md

 **Antonio Cao** ([@burzumishi] (https://github.com/burzumishi)) started ([@enlightenment-builder] (https://github.com/burzumishi/enlightenment-builder)) project in **2014**.

-Feel free to contribute with **E18-Builder in GitHub**.
+Feel free to contribute with **E-Builder in GitHub**.

 ### Support or Contact

-Having trouble with **E18-Builder**?
+Having trouble with **E-Builder**?

-Check out the documentation at [E18-Builder Wiki] (https://github.com/burzumishi/enlightenment-builder/wiki) or send an Issue and we’ll help you sort it out.
+Check out the documentation at [E-Builder Wiki] (https://github.com/burzumishi/enlightenment-builder/wiki) or send an Issue and we’ll help you sort it out.

 ==============